Le'Veon Bell: 2014 season

-Bell began his second season as a starter in the season opener against the Cleveland Browns and finished the game with 21 carries, 109 rushing yards, a rushing touchdown, and six receptions for 88 yards in a 30–27 home victory.
-On September 21, in Week 3, Bell and LeGarrette Blount both rushed for over 100 yards each against the Carolina Panthers.
-He finished the 37–19 road victory with 21 carries for 147 rushing yards, including a career long 81-yard run.
+Bell began his second season as a starter in the season opener against the Cleveland Browns and finished the game with 21 carries for 109 yards and a touchdown to go along with six receptions for 88 yards during the 30–27 victory.
+Two weeks later, Bell and LeGarrette Blount both rushed for over 100 yards each against the Carolina Panthers.
+He finished the 37–19 road victory with 21 carries for 147 yards, including a career long 81-yard run.
 On October 20, Bell had eight catches for 88 yards and made his first NFL receiving touchdown in a 30–23 victory over the Houston Texans in Week 7.
 Bell became the first running back in Steelers' history to have seven consecutive games with 100 yards from scrimmage.
 He had his most productive rushing game of the season in Week 11 against the Tennessee Titans, gaining 204 rushing yards and a rushing touchdown on a season-high 33 carries in the 27–24 victory.

-On November 30, Bell had a season-high eight receptions for 159 receiving yards while also accounting for 21 carries, 95 rushing yards, and a rushing touchdown in a 35–32 loss to the New Orleans Saints in Week 13.
-He earned AFC Offensive Player of the Week honors for his effort against the Saints.
-The next game, he rushed 26 times for 185 yards and made six catches for 50 yards while scoring three total touchdowns in a 42–21 win over the Cincinnati Bengals in Week 14.
+During Week 13 against the New Orleans Saints, Bell had a season-high eight receptions for 159 yards while also rushing 21 times for 95 yards and a touchdown in the 35–32 loss.
+He earned AFC Offensive Player of the Week honors for his performance against the Saints.
+The following week, Bell rushed 26 times for 185 yards and made six receptions for 50 yards while scoring three total touchdowns during a 42–21 victory over the Cincinnati Bengals in Week 14.
 Bell tied Walter Payton's NFL record of three consecutive games with at least 200 yards from scrimmage after his performance against the Bengals.
-In Week 15, he had 20 carries for 47 rushing yards and two rushing touchdowns to go along with five receptions for 72 receiving yards in the 27–20 victory over the Atlanta Falcons.
-On December 28, Bell was injured against the Bengals in the Week 17 regular season finale when he hyperextended his knee while being tackled by safety Reggie Nelson.
-He was ruled out against the Baltimore Ravens in the Wild Card Round of the 2014 playoffs.
+During Week 15, he had 20 carries for 47 yards and two touchdowns to go along with five receptions for 72 yards in the 27–20 victory over the Atlanta Falcons.
+On December 28, Bell was injured against the Bengals in the regular season finale when he hyperextended his knee while being tackled by safety Reggie Nelson.
+Bell was ruled out against the Baltimore Ravens in the Wild Card Round of the 2014 playoffs.